-LOCK HAVEN — Lock Haven University senior, Anthony Eck, recently presented his community based research to the Lycoming County Commissioners during a community board meeting on Dec.
-12.
+LOCK HAVEN — Lock Haven University senior, Anthony Eck, presented his community based research to the Lycoming County commissioners during a community board meeting recently.

 Eck, of Hanover Township, is a health science major with a concentration in community and public health and a minor in psychology.
 He conducted his research as part of an independent study, partnering with more than 45 health and human service agencies and organizations — the Lycoming County Health Improvement Coalition.

-His research was conducted to understand the emerging health concerns within Lycoming County.
-“I reviewed 14 community health needs assessments and analyzed them,” Eck said.
-“From the assessments, after analyzing them for what they deemed the emerging health concerns, I was able to name them.
-They included mental health, substance abuse, lack of education, cancer, obesity, and heart disease.
-I then created a database with most of the services offered for each specific emerging health concern.”
+His research was conducted to understand the emerging health concerns within Lycoming County by reviewing 14 community health needs assessments and analyzing them.
+The emerging health concerns included mental health, substance abuse, lack of education, cancer, obesity and heart disease.
+He then created a database with most of the services offered for each specific emerging health concern, Eck said.

 Eck, who graduated during the winter commencement ceremony on Dec.
 16, has a career goal of working in the public health field.